Donda Chant

-"Donda Chant" is the opening track of American rapper Kanye West's tenth studio album Donda (2021).
-The song features vocals from American singer-songwriter Syleena Johnson, who had recorded vocals for another song that was eventually scrapped from the album.
+"Donda Chant" is the opening track of American rapper Kanye West's tenth studio album, Donda (2021).
+A spoken word song, it solely features vocals from American singer-songwriter Syleena Johnson, and was written by West and Johnson alongside Malik Yusef.
+Johnson flew out to San Francisco to record for the album in July 2021, and recorded the song the same day.
+Upon the release of Donda, it received overwhelmingly negative reviews from music critics.

+Despite not being released as a single, the song charted on the ARIA Charts in Australia, peaking at number 57.
+The song also made charts in Portugal and South African, peaking at number 112 and number 30 respectively.
 A music video for the song was released via Instagram by West on September 18, 2021.
 Throughout the video, pictures of both Kanye and his mother Donda West are projected atop a replica of the former's childhood home.

 Background and composition

-West first collaborated with Syleena Johnson in 2004 on his single "All Falls Down", where she contributed vocals on the chorus, interpolating lyrics from Lauryn Hill's "Mystery of Iniquity".
+Kanye West first collaborated with Syleena Johnson in 2004 on his single "All Falls Down", where she contributed vocals on the chorus, interpolating lyrics from Lauryn Hill's "Mystery of Iniquity".
 West continued to work with Johnson during the early years of his career, including producing her 2005 track "Bull's-Eye (Suddenly)".
 On July 15, 2021, Johnson flew out to San Francisco to record for Donda.
-Johnson talked more about the collaboration on Cocktails with Queens on Fox Soul on August 31, saying that West told her that he "wanted the album to have some type of healing component", after which Johnson suggested that the consonant sounds in "Donda" kinda sound like a "meditative chant".
+Johnson talked more about the collaboration on Cocktails with Queens on Fox Soul on August 31, saying that West told her that he "wanted the album to have some type of healing component", after which Johnson suggested that the consonant sounds in "Donda" sound like a "meditative chant".
 The singer then laid down vocals repeating "Donda" in different cadences and rhythms after telling West about the idea.
 She said that she had no idea that West would use the track in the way that he did on the album.
 Johnson said during the same session that she recorded vocals for another song, which was ultimately not included on the album.

 Musically, "Donda Chant" is a spoken word song.
 Johnson repeatedly chants "Donda" for the song's full length of 52 seconds without pausing as a mantra, replicating the sound of a fading heartbeat.
 She utters the word 60 times, accompanied by no instrumental.